The Dyson V7 Trigger is great for folks looking for folks looking for a high handheld vacuum that will do great in upholstery and stairs.

-It’s a bit pricey but this handheld will clean upholstery well.
+It’s a bit pricey, but this handheld will clean upholstery thoroughly.

-Quick look at the features: Run time of up to 30 mins, 15 cyclones will filter out allergens of up to 0.5 microns, uses digital v7 motor, 2-year warranty, comes with three tools – crevice tool, combination tool and mini turbo brush.
+A quick look at the features: Run time of up to 30 mins, 15 cyclones will filter out allergens of up to 0.5 microns, uses the digital v7 motor, 2-year warranty, comes with three tools – crevice tool, combination tool, and mini turbo brush.